tottenjordan/tf_vertex_agents/learning/rl-for-recsys.md

 > if Target policy != Behavior policy, Agent is said to be `off-policy`

+* "Off-policy" refers to the situation where for a data record, given its observation, the current policy in training might not choose the same action as the one in said data record
 * This method can learn from training trajectory generated from any policy
 * During training, policy is typically trained on static set of pre-collected data; includes observation, action, and reward